Empowering Health Volunteers with Data Insights

 - Action: D-tree’s technology and program management teams needed a simple way to collect data from complex data sources and share insights with government officials and health volunteers to take immediate action.

-- Solution: Today, D-tree’s data comes together in Periscope Data by Sisense, which D-tree uses to make truly life-changing decisions on how to best advise Zanzibar health volunteers and management teams.
+- Solution: Today, D-tree’s data comes together in Periscope Data, which D-tree uses to make truly life-changing decisions on how to best advise Zanzibar health volunteers and management teams.

 “That led to an immediate call for policy changes in the region, where they were able to allocate money in the budget differently to provide funding for this specific product.
 And now people in that area are no longer having to pay for it themselves.
 That insight was really obvious when we jumped into the data in Periscope, and we were able to take some concrete action right away to make an impact.”